-Scottish attacking midfielder Maloney was signed in August 2016 to lend attacking flair to City’s Championship title shot.
+Scottish attacking midfielder Maloney signed for the Tigers in August 2016 to lend attacking flair to City’s Championship title shot.
 He played a useful support role during his first season and was used as impact substitute at the start of the subsequent Premier League season, scoring a vital goal in City’s second win of the season at Swansea.
 In June 2017 he turned down the offer of a one year contract extension to stay at the Tigers, preferring a move into coaching.

 Maloney earned 20 under-21 caps for Scotland and made his senior international debut in October 2005 against Belarus.
+He went on to win 47 international caps for Scotland and scored seven goals, his final cap coming against France in June 2016 while in the final weeks of his time at Hull City.

 Date/Place of Birth: 24 January 1983, Miri (Malaysia)